reesemclean/typescript-advent-of-code-boilerplate/README.md

 ### Commit Messages

 This project uses [commitlint](https://commitlint.js.org/#/) to enforce conventional commit messages.
-Run `npm run commit` and follow the prompt to create a commit message.
+Run `npm run commit` and follow the prompts to create a commit message.